RobertDober/lab42_aop/demo/001-before.md

 ## Before

-Before hoox are used to execute code in the context of the receiving object **before** a method.
+Before aspects are used to execute code in the context of the receiving objects **before** a method.

-This code is executed for its side effects as the parameters are passed into all hoox and the eventual method _identically_.
+This code is executed for its side effects as the parameters are passed into all aspects and the eventual method _identically_.

-The code of a hook can be specified by means of the name of a different method (à la Rails) or by a code block.
+The code of an aspect can be specified by means of the name of a different method (à la Rails) or by a code block.

 Here is a most simple example: